 Don't let the odd drop of rain dampen your visit to Portugal in November.
-With the right clothes and attitude, this can be a fantastic time to explore the cities, rural interior and coast without the crowds — and the sun shines more often than you might expect.
-You're going to love the peace, authentic vibe and rock-bottom prices as autumn begins to usher in winter.
+With the right clothes and attitude, this can be a fantastic time to explore the cities, rural interior, and coast without the crowds—and the sun shines more often than you might expect.
+You'll love the peace, authentic vibe, and rock-bottom prices as fall begins to usher in winter.

 Weather

-Moving south towards Lisbon, it's a shade warmer, with highs hitting 64°F (18°C), lows of 54°F (12°C) and nine days of rain.
-The Algarve fares better still, with average daily temperatures still hovering at around 66°F (19°C).
-There’s still more sunshine than showers but the beach weather is long gone.
-Bring layers, including a waterproof and sweater, and an umbrella to be on the safe side.
+Moving south toward Lisbon, it's a shade warmer, with highs hitting 64°F (18°C), lows of 54°F (12°C), and nine days of rain.
+The Algarve fares better still, with average daily temperatures still hovering around 66°F (19°C).
+There's still more sunshine than showers, but the beach weather is long gone.
+Bring layers, including a waterproof jacket, sweater, and umbrella, to be on the safe side.

 Crowds & Costs

-One of the major advantages of visiting Portugal in November is that you're going to have the country pretty much to your (lucky) self.
+One of the major advantages of visiting Portugal in November is that you'll have the country pretty much to your (lucky) self.
 Yes, you'll have to contend with the whims of the weather, but if you don't mind sacrificing a little sunshine, this is a terrific time to explore.

 Deals?
 You bet.
-November is rock-bottom low season in Portugal and the hotels and guesthouses that are still open offer tempting discounts (expect to pay as little as half of what you would for a room in the peak summer season).
-Flights are very cheap now, too, but some airlines might be running a reduced service.
+November is Portugal's rock-bottom low season, and the hotels and guesthouses that are still open offer tempting discounts (expect to pay as little as half of what you would for a room in the peak summer season).
+Flights are very cheap now, too, but some airlines might be running reduced services.

 Plan your trip to Portugal